Optimize Your Android App Performance: Tips & Best Practices.

 Avoid static references:

 Static references to activities can prevent them from being garbage collected, leading to memory leaks.
-Developers should avoid using static references to activities.
+You should avoid using static references to activities.

 Use the Application context: